IJuanTM/simpl-addon-installer/README.md

 - `@addon-insert:after('text')` - Insert content after matching line
 - `@addon-insert:before('text')` - Insert content before matching line
-- `@addon-insert:prepend` - Add content at file start
+- `@addon-insert:prepend` - Add content at the beginning of the file
-- `@addon-insert:append` - Add content at file end
+- `@addon-insert:append` - Add content at the end of the file

 The installer: